Doudou Copa: 2005–2012: Échafaudage to Evolution

 Copa began his solo career in 2005 by forming Groupe Doudou Copa, with musicians including Walo Boss Tino and Ben Mambriki.
-His debut album, Échafaudage (2005), featured collaborations with former Extra Musica colleagues and received a favorable reception.
-He also contributed to compilations including Il Fallait O'zala (2006) and Terre sacrée (2007), collaborating with Congolese artists.
+His debut album, Échafaudage (2005), featured collaborations with former Extra Musica colleagues.
+He also contributed to compilations including Il Fallait O'zala (2006) and Terre sacrée (2007), collaborating with other Congolese artists.

-His second album, Independence Day (2007), incorporated broader musical influences while maintaining a foundation in rumba.
-It received recognition at the Tam-Tam d’Or awards in 2008.
-His third album, Evolution (2010), released through Régis Production, experimented with reggae and R&B elements and received multiple nominations at the 2011 Tam-Tam d’Or awards.
+His second album, Independence Day (2007), received recognition at the Tam-Tam d’Or awards in 2008.
+His third album, Evolution (2010), released through Régis Production, received multiple nominations at the 2011 Tam-Tam d’Or awards.

 2013–present: Menu, Posso, imprisonment, resurgence

 In 2013, Copa released Menu, his fourth studio album.
-The track list includes songs such as “Pondu Ya Limbondo,” regarded as one of Copa’s notable works, and “Madesu,” written by the group’s conductor, Walo Boss Tino.
-Menu was awarded “Meilleur album de l'année” at the 9th Tam-Tam d’Or on 22 March 2014.
+The track list includes songs such as "Pondu Ya Limbondo" and "Madesu" written by the group’s conductor, Walo Boss Tino.
+Menu was awarded "Meilleur album de l'année" at the 9th Tam-Tam d’Or on 22 March 2014.

 Beyond music, Copa has participated in social initiatives.
-In 2015, in partnership with the Family Health Department and the United Nations Population Fund (UNFPA), he released “La Fistule Stop,” a song aimed at raising awareness about obstetric fistula.
+In 2015, in partnership with the Family Health Department and the United Nations Population Fund (UNFPA), he released "La Fistule Stop," a song aimed at raising awareness about obstetric fistula.
 On 15 November 2016, he released his fifth album, Posso, through TPT Production.

-On 15 February 2019, Copa released his sixth studio album, Loin des Barreaux, which includes the lead single “Cellule 128,” written during his 2017 incarceration in France.
+On 15 February 2019, Copa released his sixth studio album, Loin des Barreaux, which includes the lead single "Cellule 128," written during his 2017 incarceration in France.
 The album was presented during a concert on 18 May 2019 at Espace Airtel City, Pointe-Noire.
-In November 2019, he was nominated in the first edition of the Pool Malebo Music Awards for “Meilleur Chanteur,” which he won.
+In November 2019, he was nominated in the first edition of the Pool Malebo Music Awards for "Meilleur Chanteur," which he won.

 In 2020, Copa suffered a stroke that temporarily impaired his speech, leading to a pause in his career.
 After recovering, he resumed activity with the release of the EP Boloss (2021).
-In December 2023, he released “Nado Nado,” the lead single from his forthcoming seventh album, Jerusalem.
+In December 2023, he released "Nado Nado," the lead single from his forthcoming seventh album, Jerusalem.
 He also announced an EP titled Gauche-Droite for December 2024.